 Technically, you can download the driver for Intel AX200-based cards using Windows Update.
-However, that’s only possible if the computer can connect to the Internet, which is not possible if the Wi-Fi card is its only network adapter.
+But that’s only possible if the computer can connect to the Internet, which is not possible if the Wi-Fi card is its only network adapter.
 So, getting the driver software beforehand is a smart move.

 3. Install the Wi-Fi module/adapter